Shopify vs Etsy: Which Platform is Better for Your Online Business?

 - Great learning resources

 - Optional “Pattern by Etsy” store builder allows you to have your own Etsy shop website at $15/mo

 - Each product listing costs $0.20 and expires after four months

 - Has 3.5% transaction fees, plus additional 3% + $0.25 fees for payment processing

 - Requires a separate solution for building your own website

 Sell on Etsy with Shopify

 Do you want the best of both worlds?
 It's entirely possible to have a successful Shopify store of your own and also sell on Etsy with an account there!

-As far as I could find, Etsy isn’t available as an official sales channel on Shopify, which means you’ll need to use a third-party app to integrate the products from your Shopify store with your Etsy store.
+As far as I could find, Etsy isn't available as an official sales channel on the Shopify app store, which means you'll need to use a third-party app to integrate the products from your Shopify store with your Etsy stores.

-Here are a few of the most popular app options to do this:
+Here are a few of the most popular options on the Shopify app store to do this: